 2012 Primary Sponsors: Strutmasters.com, NTB/Tire Kingdom, Service Central, Toyota

 2012 Crew Chief: Butch Hylton

-Some slight improvement is still needed on intermediate tracks: both of Peters’ two victories this season came on ovals 7/8s of a mile or less.
+Some slight improvement is still needed on intermediate tracks: both of Peters’s two victories this season came on short tracks.
 But it’s hard to nitpick a season that put Peters on the radar screen with top NASCAR ownership, in the running to land a ride in Nationwide or Cup come 2014 with another strong year.

 Off-Track News: This December, Timothy and wife Sara welcomed their first child into the family, a baby boy.
 Brantley Peters is doing just fine as the Virginia native enjoys a quiet offseason.

 2013 Outlook: More of the same from this No. 17 Toyota outfit.
 In the past four years, Peters has gone from eighth to sixth to fifth to second in points.
 Will a championship naturally come next?
 To get there, the biggest obstacle could come in the form of limited teammate feedback.
 Kligerman, one of the sport’s up and comers has moved on, while Bodine needs sponsorship in order to run the No. 11 Truck.

 In their place comes John Wes Townley, known for being the butt of rich-kid jokes rather than consistent, on-track success.
 Can Townley do enough for this program to keep them from falling behind the multi-truck juggernaut of Turner Motorsports?
 If Peters has to do it without much help, it’s going to be tough to pass by the fearsome foursome of Buescher, Miguel Paludo, Nelson Piquet Jr. and even Jeb Burton.

 2011 Frontstretch Grade: B

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com